Skip to content

 • Admin, to manage users and spaces

-Go to Session timeout to customize how long users remain logged-in.
+Select Session timeout to customize how long users remain logged in.
 By default, user authentication expires after seven days.

-Go to 2FA to enable two-factor authentication, adding an extra layer of protection to user logins.
+Select 2FA to enable two-factor authentication (2FA), adding an extra layer of security to user logins.

-Go to Account Password Policy to create a password policy that complies with your organization's standards based on complexity, expiration, an length.
+Select Account Password Policy to create a password policy that complies with your organization’s standards based on complexity, expiration, and length.

-Enterprise customers can replace the Storyblok logo with their own logo in the sidebar and Visual Editor.
+Enterprise customers can replace Storyblok's logo with their own logo in the sidebar and Visual Editor.

-Organizations can also configure a custom domain for the editor and new user invitations, ensuring they access the app through a company domain.
+Organizations can also configure a custom domain for the Visual Editor and new user invitations, ensuring users access the app through a company domain.

 Learn more about white-labeling.